-White German Shepherd dogs have an interesting part in German Shepherd breeding history.
+White German Shepherds have an interesting history amongst the German Shepherd dog breed.

 Because of Greif, it was possible for the recessive white gene to be passed down in the DNA material of German Shepherds, and White German Shepherds to exist.